jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object/hash-dictionary.rst

 in a Java iterable yielding ``Integer`` elements.
 (``PyUnicode`` is such an iterable already.)

-There is potentially a problem in giving a proper interpretation to a ``String`` involving UTF-16 surrogate pairs, where what might be preferred for consistency is slow at run-time.
+There is a dilemma around giving a proper interpretation to a ``String`` involving UTF-16 surrogate pairs, where what might be preferred for consistency is slow at run-time.
+If we could guarantee all strings containing supplementary plane characters would appear only as PyUnicode, we should not have to be constantly on guard for high-surrogates when iterating a ``String``.
+It does not seem possible to guarantee that.

 .. _Hash-dictionary-plain-object: